-LED fixtures will improve lighting conditions throughout the City for pedestrians, bicyclists and drivers.
-Specifically, the LED streetlights will illuminate our streets and sidewalks with a warmer white light.
+LED fixtures have improved lighting conditions throughout the City for pedestrians, bicyclists and drivers.
+Specifically, the LED streetlights will focus their light downward, lessening glare and illuminating our streets and sidewalks with a warmer white light.

 More energy efficient

-With new LED lights, San Francisco will have some of the most energy-efficient streetlights in all of California.
-And – as with the old lights – these new efficient lights will run on 100% greenhouse gas free Hetch Hetchy hydroelectric power.
+With LED lights, San Francisco has some of the most energy-efficient streetlights in all of California.
+And – as with the old lights – these new efficient lights run on 100% greenhouse gas free Hetch Hetchy hydroelectric power.

 Lower Cost and Less Maintenance

-The new LED streetlights will consume on average 50 percent less energy than the current streetlights, thereby reducing electricity costs for the City and reducing San Francisco’s environmental footprint.
-Additionally, the new streetlights will cost much less to maintain.
-Unlike high-pressure sodium lamps which burn out after four years, LED fixtures are virtually maintenance free for up to 20 years.
+The new LED streetlights consume on average 50 percent less energy than the current streetlights, thereby reducing electricity costs for the City and reducing San Francisco’s environmental footprint.
+Additionally, the new streetlights cost much less to maintain; unlike high-pressure sodium lamps which burn out after four years, LED fixtures are virtually maintenance free for up to 20 years.

 Find your neighborhood on the updated LED map

-Click on the interactive map below for the streetlights that have already been converted, those that are planned to be changed, and those which are decorative and not on the current plan for conversion If your street or residence is not listed, it means that the streetlights are in PG&E’s territory.
+Click on the interactive map below for the streetlights that have already been converted, and those which are decorative and will be converted on a later date.
+If your street or residence is not listed, it means that the streetlights are in PG&E’s territory.
 You will need to contact PG&E directly to ascertain when the private utility plans to convert to LEDs.